clutchkingasiimov/MachineLearningProjects/README.md

 ### Determining the next CEO (Decision Analysis)
 I implemented AHP, a multi-criteria decision making technique used to make decisions under certainity.
 The goal was to determine who is best suitable to be the next CEO of the company using decision analysis.

+### Reddit news sentiment analysis (Text processing)

+Text processing project combined with some statistics and data visualization in order to run predictive modelling on news sentiment polarities of news articles on Reddit.